yakostro/eagle_game/GDD.md

 - If nest goes off the left side of the screen, it emits a signal for the eagle to decrease moral points.
 Also the instance of the nest is deleted
 - the world should be bigger than camera view and eagle shoul be able to move bot and top quite actively

+Enemies:
+- make a enemies spawner that will control spawn of different enemy types.

+# Enemy types:
+- enemy bird

+# Enemy bird
+## Instantiate
+- enemy bird is spawned on the right side of the screen
+- it spawned once in a while (make a var)
+- should be progression in difficulty

+## Movement
+- when spawned enemy bird moves towards the eagle Y position by curve and tries to hit an eagle.
+- bird moves with the acceleration
+- if the eagle change its position, enemy bird tries to make it’s new trajectory towards his new Y position but it has a limitation - the speed of change direction (make a ver)
+- birds fly through the eagle and not stop on the eagle's X coordinate, they just continue moving towarsds left edge of the screen.
+- if an enemy bird hit the eagle it continue move with the same direction as it moved before and goes off the screen on a left side
+- When bird's X more than eagle's X - bird shouldnt consider eagle's change position at all
+- birds must not collide and interact with the eagle, just check for collision

+## Misc
+- I have EnemyBird.tscn character body 2d with a sprite and collision capsule
+- when  enemy bird goes off screen it is  removed from the game